-The gas collection and control system was in operation for at least 15 years, unless the owner or operator can demonstrate to the satisfaction of the Executive Officer that due to declining methane rates the MSW landfill will be unable to operate the gas collection and control system for a 15-year period.
+The gas collection and control system was in operation for at least 15 years after the MSW landfill last accepted waste, unless the owner or operator can demonstrate to the satisfaction of the Executive Officer that due to declining methane rates the MSW landfill will be unable to operate the gas collection and control system for a 15-year period.

-Surface methane concentration measurements do not exceed the limits specified in section 95465.
+No other federal, state, or local requirements necessitate operation of the gas collection system.

+The owner or operator has measured the methane content (in percent by volume) to the inlet of each control device at least every three hours; has performed the actions described in sections 95467(a)(1), (2), and (5); and the measured methane collection is below 125 metric tons per year of methane for at least three years after correcting any issues or deficiencies discovered.
+The measured methane collection shall be determined according to section 95471(g).

+There were no exceedances of the surface methane emission limits specified in section 95465 for the previous three years, including during compliance inspections.